 - Can applications be refused?

-Frontier workers are people who work in one country but who live primarily in another.
-Free movement laws enabled this working pattern to develop and flourish within the EU, but Brexit has left frontier workers who commute into the UK in a precarious position.
+Frontier workers, as I wrote in 2019, are people who work in one country but live primarily in another.
+Free movement enabled this working pattern to develop and flourish within the EU, helped along by cheap travel and remote working.

-Who will be eligible for a frontier worker permit?
+Who is eligible for a frontier worker permit?

-Regulation 3 gives us the key definition.
-For the purposes of getting a permit, a frontier worker is someone who met the following criteria before 31 December 2020 and has continued to meet them since:
+Regulation 3 takes us through the key definition.
+For the purposes of a permit, a frontier worker is someone who, immediately before 11pm on 31 December 2020 was, and continuously since then, has been;